World’s Oldest Cheese Discovered In Egypt, Already People Want To Dip It Into The Sludge In Black Sarcophagus

-Many people like aged cheese, but when the cheese is 3,200 years old, they might decide to pass on it.
-However, for some people who spend way to much time on the internet, there is the suggestion that a cheese this old would be the perfect accompaniment to the sludge recently found inside the ancient black sarcophagus located.
+Many people like aged cheese, but when the cheese is 3,200-years-old, they might decide to pass on it.
+However, for some people who spend way to much time on the internet, there is the suggestion that a cheese this old would be the perfect accompaniment to the sludge recently found inside an ancient black sarcophagus located in Egypt.

 According to ABC News Australia, an ancient cheese was recently discovered in Egypt.
 It was found in the tomb of Ptahmes, a 13th-century BC mayor of Memphis, Egypt.
 As previously reported by the Inquisitr, this cheese is not only the oldest ever found in Egypt but the oldest cheese in the entire world.